Tengliu

 Tengliu (滕六) is the goddess of snow in Chinese mythology.
-Tengliu first appeared in the Tang Dynasty and later became a popular cultural figure in the Ming Dynasty through the development in the Song Dynasty.
+Tengliu first appeared in the Tang dynasty and later became a popular cultural figure in the Ming dynasty through the development in the Song dynasty.

 Origin

-Since the Song Dynasty, the snow goddess Tengliu appeared widely in songs and fu.
-As a result, the goddess had major influence in the belief system and language expression system of Chinese culture.
+Since the Song dynasty, the snow goddess Tengliu has appeared widely in songs and fu.
+As a result, the goddess had a major influence on the belief system and language expression system of Chinese culture.

-In the book Mengzi Waishu (孟子外书), the writings explain that Teng Wengong was allowed to have a relationship with Tengliu, something widely circulated in the Song Dynasty.
-The story of the Song Dynasty became more deeply rooted in the hearts of the people.
+In the book Mengzi Waishu (孟子外书), the writings explain that Teng Wengong was allowed to have a relationship with Tengliu, something widely circulated in the Song dynasty.
+The story of the Song dynasty became more deeply rooted in the hearts of the people.